 Create Your Job Posting

 No matter which site you choose this will be an important part in the process.
 My recommendation is to include some general ideas of what you are looking for in your posting.
 I would not include specifically that they will be looking for items that can be sold for a profit on Amazon.
-The primary reason for this is that there are some individuals who I know that have had issues with the same VAs working for multiple people at the same time.
+The primary reason for this is that there are some individuals who I know that have had issues with the same virtual assistants working for multiple people at the same time.
 Effectively they would be sending multiple clients the same product finds.
 Strictly due to this, I recommend keeping it vague at the beginning.

 I also include in the posting that there will be a task test required.
 This lets them know that they will have to put in a little bit of effort to get the job.
 I put a task test together that will take approximately 30 minutes to complete.